minsun-ss/mads/README.md

 Other math courses taken: Single variable calculus, linear algebra, probability/combinatorics.
 Analysis of algos, etc.

-Family/work/lifestyle: Full time job, 50 hours/week, children, gym
+Family/work/lifestyle: Full time job, 50 hours/week, children, gym (1 hour a day).
+Early on, was also taking language classes which stopped when Covid happened.

 General number of courses I take per month: I started at 1/month then switched to 2.
 Occasionally I'll drop to 1 if my work/personal life is very busy for that month.